CompOmics/compomics.github.io/pages/searchgui/wiki/SearchCLI.md

 -andromeda              Turn the Andromeda search on or off.
                         (1: on, 0: off, default is '0')

--metamorpheus           Turn the MetaMorpheus search on or off.
+-meta_morpheus          Turn the MetaMorpheus search on or off.
                         (1: on, 0: off, default is '0')

 -novor                  Turn the Novor sequencing on or off.